mementum/backtrader.blog/docs/index.rst

   - Multiple Strategies at the same time
   - Strategy optimization (including multicore support)

   - Indicators (several) which can of course take datas and/or indicators as input

+  - TA-Lib support

   - Plotting support for visual inspection